 - 1/4 cup chopped fresh parsley

 - Heat a large pot and add the bacon.
 Cook on medium-low until crisp and the fat is rendered.
-Remove the bacon to a plate.
+Remove to a plate.

-- Pour out all but 2 tablespoons of the bacon fat.
+- Pour out all but 2 tablespoons of the fat.

 - Add the chorizo and increase the heat to medium high.
-Cook, stirring frequently, until the chorizo is browned.
+Cook, stirring frequently, until it is browned.

 - Reduce the heat to low and add the onion.
-Cook for 5-6 minutes, or until the onion is soft and a little browned around the edges.
+Cook for 5-6 minutes, or until it is soft and a little browned around the edges.

 - Add the garlic and tomato paste.
 Cooke for 1 minute.